lvgl/blog/_posts/2019-12-06-littlevgl-speaks-hebrew.md

 # Setting the Base Dir

-When displaying RTL text, there is signficance to the base directionality of the object that contains the text.
+When displaying RTL text, there is significance to the base directionality of the object that contains the text.
 The base dir affects the alignment of the text inside a label, the way intermixed RTL and LTR texts are displayed together and even the way the object itself is displayed and aligned.
 For example, a table with LTR base dir would have its first column as the leftmost colunm, while an RTL table first column would be the **rightmost** column.
 If an entire page or screen is supposed to be RTL, it's enough to either set `LV_BIDI_BASE_DIR_DEF` on `lv_conf.h`, or alternatively set the screen (or page) base dir on runtime.